Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Using High Performance Computing Environments

-Considering that one of the purposes of this research is to understand how the MA-EDM and its extensions will behave when using higher performance processors, models should be used that keep the evolutionary process intact.
-Because of this, the synchronous master-worker model was selected.
-This scheme is standard in the parallelization of population-based algorithms, and can be programmed using what is commonly known as an embarrassingly parallel model, since the only extension needed is the redistribution of a set of independent tasks among a set of processes that are exclusively dedicated to executing those tasks.
-In order to facilitate the reproducibility of this research, this section details how to perform the parallelization.

 The MA-EDM sequential algorithm is a standard first-generation MA.
 Its general behavior is described in Algorithm~\ref{alg:MA_EDM}.
 A detailed description of each of its components is available at~\cite{lugo2022diversity}.
 Each iteration operates with a population of $N$ individuals and consists of a binary tournament-based parent selection phase, a child-reproduction phase that considers the Cycle Crossover (CX), an improvement phase that applies a local search, and a replacement phase that uses the Best-Non Penalized strategy (BNP).
-Of all the above steps, the local search is the most computationally demanding process, since the neighborhood is considered based on shifts~\cite{Musliu:2004}, so for instances of size ${n}\times{n}$, the step of ensuring that a local optimum has been found using incremental evaluation has a computational cost of $O(n^2)$ --- and this is only one part of the computation that is required in the local search --- while the rest of the components depend linearly or sublinearly on $n$.
+Of all the above steps, the local search is the most computationally demanding process, since the neighborhood is considered based on shifts~\cite{Musliu:2004}, so for instances of size ${n}\times{n}$, the step of ensuring that a local optimum has been found using incremental evaluation has a computational cost of $O(n^2)$ while the rest of the components depend linearly or sublinearly on $n$.
 Therefore, with large instances like the ones considered in this research, it is natural for the improvement process to be the task that is distributed in the parallelization.
-Finally, and as mentioned, this distribution is done synchronously so as not to change the evolutionary process of the sequential scheme; that is, once a local search distribution point (or another improvement procedure) is reached, the master process halts until all the local searches are complete.
+This distribution is done synchronously so as not to change the evolutionary process of the sequential scheme; that is, once a local search distribution point (or another improvement procedure) is reached, the master process halts until all the local searches are complete.